- How will I get around?

 - Are there places to go shopping?

 Yes, plenty!
 The V&A Waterfront is a popular tourist attraction and offers the ultimate mall experience, while Canal Walk has over 400 stores.
-For a more authentic shopping experience there are also dozens of indoor and outdoor markets, and the city centres has everything from exclusive boutiques to tumbledown junk and antique shops.
+For a more authentic shopping experience there are also dozens of indoor and outdoor markets, and the city centre has everything from exclusive boutiques to tumbledown junk and antique shops.

 - What about the nightlife?